 Last, but certainly not least, writing for Astrobites lets you dive even deeper into astronomy.
 You have complete control over what papers you cover.
 So if you want to learn more about something in your field, you can do that.
 And if you want a break from say, polarization measurements, you can write about the water on Mars!
 Author Amber Hornsby says, “being a part of the Astrobites collaboration means I not only have a great excuse to read outside my usual field, I also get to learn new astronomy every day.”

 Astrobites has made me, and many others, better writers overall.
 Author Michael Hammer says, “as an author, writing my own Astrobites pushed me to read papers on topics I wouldn’t have explored otherwise.
 It has also shaped my approach towards how I write my actual research papers.”
 Reading papers in depth and summarizing them is one of the best ways to learn to write up your own research!

 And if you need a pause from scientific results as a whole, you’ll also have the chance to write posts beyond astronomy.
 We cover topics like science policy, tips about graduate school, and even some relevant psychology.

 SO APPLY ALREADY!

 Applying to write for Astrobites was one of the best choices I have ever made.
 My hope is that the experiences shared in this article encourage you to make the same decision.
-Applications will be out later this week and will be due mid-November.
-You can email email@example.com with any questions.
+The application is open and will be due mid-November.
+You can email [email protected] with any questions.